Skip to main content

 Data Schema

 Files contain the same data as REST API responses.
-Refer to the REST API Reference for:
+See the REST API section in the sidebar for complete field definitions and data types.